Prescription Required

 What is the effect of Tuspel on the Heart?

-Side effects of Tuspel rarely affect the heart.
+Tuspel is rarely harmful for the heart.

 Tuspel should not be taken with following medicines due to severe side effects it may cause to patients -